fuzzybinary/godot_dart/README.md

 ### Dart classes as Extensions

 There are requirements for almost any Godot accessible Dart class.
-Here's the Simple example class in `simple/src/simple.dart`
+Here's a Simple example class

 ```dart
 class Simple extends Sprite2D {